wp-plugins/wp-easy-gallery/readme.txt

 - WordPress ShortCodes for easy content integration
 - And much more...

-For more information about this wordpress gallery plugin: <a href='http://labs.hahncreativegroup.com/wordpress-plugins/easy-gallery/'>WP Easy Gallery</a>
+For more information about this wordpress gallery plugin: <a href='http://labs.hahncreativegroup.com/wordpress-plugins/easy-gallery/' title='WordPress Gallery Plugin'>WP Easy Gallery</a>

 Also try <a href='http://wordpress.org/extend/plugins/reflex-gallery/' title='Responsive WordPress Photo Gallery'>ReFlex Gallery</a> or <a href='http://wordpress-photo-gallery.com/#gallery' title='Responsive WordPress Photo Gallery'>ReFlex Gallery Pro</a> - ReFlex Gallery is a fully responsive WordPress image gallery plugin that is actually two galleries in one.